-• The student will be suspended for ten (10) days in compliance with due process procedures.
+- The student will be suspended for ten (10) days in compliance with due process procedures. - A recommendation will be made to the Superintendent that the student be expelled from school.

-- A recommendation will be made to the Superintendent that the student be expelled from school. - Charges will be filed with the Sheriff's Department against the student for possession and/or use of narcotics, alcohol, or illegal drugs.
+• Charges will be filed with the Sheriff's Department against the student for possession and/or use of narcotics, alcohol, or illegal drugs.

-Possession/use of tobacco
+• Possession/use of tobacco

 Possession, consumption, distribution, purchase or attempt to purchase, and/or use of tobacco products or electronic cigarettes or similar devices in school, on school grounds, on school buses, in Board-owned vehicles, within any indoor facility owned or leased or contracted for by the Board, and at any interscholastic competition, extra-curricular event, or other school-sponsored event.
 Tobacco products include, but are not limited to cigarettes, cigars, pipe tobacco, chewing tobacco, snuff or any other matter or substance that contains tobacco.
-The term "tobacco" includes any product that contains tobacco, is derived from tobacco, contains nicotine, or e-cigarettes and other electronic smoking devices (including but not limited to "JUULs"), but does not include any cessation product approved by the United States Food and Drug Administration for use as a medical treatment to reduce or eliminate nicotine or tobacco dependence.
+The term "tobacco" includes any product that contains tobacco, is derived from tobacco, contains nicotine, or e-cigarettes and other electronic smoking devices, but does not include any cessation product approved by the United States Food and Drug Administration for use as a medical treatment to reduce or eliminate nicotine or tobacco dependence.
 Smoking of electronic, "vapor", other substitute forms of cigarettes, or clove cigarettes is also prohibited.
 The first violation of this rule will result in a three day out of school suspension.
-The second violation will result in a ten day out of school suspension.
-The third violation will result in a ten day out of school suspension.
+The third violation will result in a ten day out of school suspension and a recommendation for expulsion.